 The accumulator is a self-contained pressure vessel with an elastic membrane that divides the inner housing into a pair of expansible chambers.
 The lower chamber is used to receive, store and discharge pressurized oil.
 The upper chamber is filled with nitrogen gas.

 After membrane replacement, the accumulator must be pre-charged with nitrogen (N2) gas.
-Accurate charging to the specified pressure is important for proper performance with long-term reliability.
-This is accomplished with the charging tool (Fig. 12-1) and a commercially available nitrogen bottle.
+This is accomplished with the charging tool (Fig. 12-2) and a commercially available nitrogen bottle.